Drednote/spring-boot-starter-telegram/README.md

 OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Thanks

+Thanks to [OlegNyr](https://github.com/OlegNyr/java-telegram-bot-mvc) for an idea of mvc controllers

 ## Authors

 The Spring Boot Starter Telegram library is maintained and developed by Galushko Ivan (Drednote).